carbon-language/carbon-lang/docs/design/generics/goals.md

 fully expect there to be metaprogramming facilities in Carbon that will be able to execute arbitrary Turing machines, with infinite loops and undecidable stopping criteria.
-We don't see this as a problem though, just like we don't worry about trying to make compiler prevent you from writing programs that don't terminate.
+We don't see this as a problem though, just like we don't worry about trying to make the compiler reliably prevent you from writing programs that don't terminate.

 We _would_ like to distinguish "the executed steps are present in the program's